-- optimal water usage scheme determined in the present study is still applicable to other cities, where the road sprinkling supply can be set to zero if no road sprinkling occurs. - 440 Code availability.
-Model code can be obtained from the corresponding author, and the data used in this study are available from 4TU.Centre for Research Data (http://doi.org/10.4121/uuid:01621202-7ec4-4643-84b5-5f9ec2966004). - Author contributions.
-Bin Liu conducted the simulation analysis and prepared with manuscript.
-Zhenghui Xie helped with manuscript preparation and editing.
-ChunXiang Shi provided the validation data.
-Shuang Liu and Yujing Zeng developed the initial model.
-Ruichao Li, Longhuan Wang, Yan Wang, and Si Chen helped with data analysis.
-Binghao Jia, Peihua Qin, and Jinbo Xie offered valuable suggestions. - 450 Competing interests.
-The authors declare that they have no conflict of interest. - Acknowledgments.
-The authors thank the National Meteorological Information Center, China Meteorological Administration for data support. - 455 Financial support.
-This study was supported by the Strategic Priority Research Program of Chinese Academy of Sciences (grant number XDA23090102), the National Natural Science Foundation of China (NSFC) project (grant number 41830967), the Key Research Program of Frontier Sciences, Chinese Academy of Sciences (CAS) (grant number QYZDY-SSW-DQC012), and the National Key Research and Development Program of China (grant numbers 2018YFC1506602 and 2020YFA0608203).
+Code availability.
+Model code can be obtained from the corresponding author, and the data used in this study are available from 4TU.Centre for Research Data (https://doi.org/10.4121/uuid:01621202-7ec4-4643-84b5-5f9ec2966004; Liu, 2019).

+Author contributions.
+BL conducted the simulation analysis and prepared the paper.
+ZX helped with the paper preparation and editing.
+CS provided the validation data.
+SL and YZ developed the initial model.
+RL, LW, YW, and SC helped with data analysis.
+BJ, PQ, and JX offered valuable suggestions.

+Competing interests.
+The authors declare that they have no conflict of interest.

+Acknowledgements.
+The authors thank the National Meteorological Information Center, China Meteorological Administration, for data support.

+Financial support.
+This study was supported by the Strategic Priority Research Program of Chinese Academy of Sciences (grant no. XDA23090102), the National Natural Science Foundation of China (NSFC) project (grant nos.
+41830967 and 41575096), the Key Research Program of Frontier Sciences, Chinese Academy of Sciences (CAS) (grant no. QYZDY-SSW-DQC012) and the National Key Research and Development Program of China (grant nos.
+2018YFC1506602 and 2020YFA0608203).

+Review statement.
+This paper was edited by Xing Yuan and reviewed by two anonymous referees.